Skip navigation

 What do the results mean?

-If your results show a higher than normal amount of renin, it may mean you have:
+If your results show a higher-than-normal amount of renin, it may be a sign of:

-If your results show a lower than normal amount of renin, it may mean you have:
+If your results show a lower-than-normal amount of renin, it may be a sign of:

 • Lower than normal renin/Lower than normal aldosterone.
 This may mean you have Cushing's syndrome, a disorder in which the adrenal glands make too much of a hormone called cortisol.